Chad Ochocinco A Goalkeeper For David Beckham's New MLS Team?

 Chad admitted that he was “not even close” to being able to make the move to the MLS.

 But playing goalie is a different skill set than being a field player, and fans know that Ochocinco can catch a ball in all sorts of conditions, even with much larger men coming at him.
-But while Ochocinco is an incredible athlete, being in his 40s might not be the optimal time to make that transition.
+But while Ochocinco is an incredible athlete, ages 40-42 might not be the optimal time to make that transition.
 Right now the oldest guys in MLS are around 37, with the average age on any given professional soccer team worldwide is 26.

 But if David Beckham (43 and retired) is willing to give Ochocinco a shot, best of luck to the new Miami team.